remy/cssprefix/README.md

 # CSS Prefix

-Just a precusor to this readme: this is just an idea.
+Just a precursor to this readme: this is just an idea.
 There are already other tools available, my plan is to add to those tools to help developers.

 If this is a daft idea or doesn't have legs, say so.
 If there's better ways of doing something: say so.